Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation: Simulations with Real Datasets

 \section{Simulations with Real Datasets}

-We analyze the spatial correlation problem, and the proposed conservative tests, in simulations based on the American Community Survey (ACS) \citep{ipums}.
-We restrict the sample to women between the ages 25 and 50, and consider log wages as outcome variable.
-We construct a DGP with variance/covariance matrix estimated from this data.
-More specifically, with data from 2015 to 2018, we estimate the residuals $\widehat W_i$ at the PUMA level, considering a setting in which that treatment starts after 2016.\footnote{We compute the residuals from a PUMA $\times$ year regression using PUMA and time fixed effects, and then calculate $\widehat W_i = (\hat e_{i,2018} + \hat e_{i,2017})/2 - (\hat e_{i,2016} + \hat e_{i,2015})/2$.} Given $\widehat W_i$ for all PUMAs, we estimate a model for the spatial correlation in which the covariance between two PUMAs may depend on their distance, on whether they belong to the same state, and on their population sizes (details in Appendix \ref{Appendix_MC}).
-If we consider all pairs of PUMAs, the correlation between their errors in this estimated model is greater than $0.05$ in only $0.42\%$ of the cases.
-Therefore, the strong mixing condition we consider seems reasonable in this setting.
-Still, we have PUMAs with spatial correlation as strong as $0.30$.
-Therefore, we may have a setting in which the $N_1$ treated PUMAs exhibit strong spatial correlation.
+We analyze the spatial correlation problem, and the proposed conservative tests, in simulations based on the ACS \citep{ipums}, at the Public Use Microdata Area (PUMA).
+We estimate a model for the spatial correlation in which the covariance between two PUMAs may depend on whether they belong to the same state, and on the similarity between their industry compositions.
+We also allow for heteroskedasticity depending on population sizes (details in Appendix \ref{Appendix_MC}).
+This way, we can analyze three scenarios: (i) when the applied researcher ignores all spatial correlation; (ii) when he/she considers spatial correlation arising only from geographical distance; and (iii) when he/she correctly considers that spatial correlation may arise from both geographical distance and industry composition.

+If we consider all pairs of PUMAs, the correlation between their errors in this estimated model is greater (in absolute value) than $0.05$ in only $2.5\%$ of the cases.
+Therefore, the weak dependence condition we consider seems reasonable in this setting.
+Still, we have PUMAs with spatial correlation as strong as $0.125$.
+Therefore, we may have a setting in which the $N_1$ treated PUMAs exhibit relevant spatial correlation.
-In line with our theoretical model, we consider first a setting in which we fix one PUMA as the treated one, and generate multivariate normal draws of $W_i$ with this estimated spatial dependence.
-For the results presented in Table \ref{Table_MC}, we selected a treated PUMA that has a strong spatial correlation with some other PUMAs.
-In Appendix \ref{Appendix_MC} we discuss how our results vary when we consider alternative treated PUMAs.
-When we consider the test proposed by FP, we find a rejection rate of approximately $5\%$ when we consider a $5\%-$level test when the null is true, despite the fact that PUMAs are spatially correlated (Panel A of Table \ref{Table_MC}).
-This is consistent with Corollary \ref{Cor_N1}.
-Note also that the treated PUMA is fixed and has a heterogeneous variance, so our setting is not consistent with random assignment of the treatment.

-We then consider a setting in which four other PUMAs that are spatially correlated with the originally treated PUMA are also treated (so $N_1=5$).
-In this case, the test proposed by FP leads to relevant over rejection when the null is true ($\approx 17\%$), which is consistent with the conclusions from Section \ref{inference} (Panel B of Table \ref{Table_MC}).
-The two alternative tests, in contrast, control for size, although they are conservative (with rejection rates of $0.5\%$ and $2.7\%$).
-As expected from the discussion in Section \ref{Conservative2}, the conservative test 2 is less conservative than the conservative test 1.
-Moreover, the conservative test 2 is more powerful than the conservative test 1, although both tests present large power when the treatment effect is large.